akponaokujeni/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-My scientific research focuses on bridging environmental applications and remote sensing techniques to map and monitor terrestrial land surfaces under global change.
-I utilize imaging spectroscopy data and dense-temporal satellite imagery, machine learning algorithms, and sophisticated model training strategies.
-My studies extend across a wide range of terrestrial ecosystems and aim at the quantification of land cover and vegetation properties as well as land surface change processes.
+I am a geographer by education with more than 10 years of expertise in remote sensing.
+My research is motivated by the variety of exciting possibilities Earth observation offers to map and monitor our planet's land surface.
+I am utilizing hyperspectral imagery, multispectral time-series and machine learning to quantify land cover and vegetation patterns as well as land surface change processes.
+My studies extend across a wide range of terrestrial ecosystems and focus on innovative methodological developments and environmental research questions related to global change.

-A specific focus of my research is on regression-based unmixing through combining machine learning with synthetic training data generation.
+A specific focus of my research is on spectral unmixing through combining machine learning regression with synthetic training data generation.
 The approach has become a core method in several research projects and publications, and has been brought forward as a user-friendly software implementation for image processing as well as for online learning and teaching.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} See my full {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}} for further information.